Glossary of Financial Aid Terms

 A borrower who has no outstanding (unpaid) loan balances on the date he/she signs the promissory note for a specific education loan.
 New borrowers may be subject to different regulations than borrowers who have existing loan balances.

-Fee charged by the federal government and deducted from loan proceeds before disbursement.
+A fee charged by the federal government and deducted from loan proceeds before disbursement to partially offset administrative costs.

 The amount borrowed.
 Interest is charged on this amount, and guaranty and origination fees will be deducted prior to disbursement.